bknyaz/sgg/README.md

 `python main.py -data data_path -loss dnorm -split gqa -lr 0.002`

 Checkpoints and predictions will be saved locally in `./results`.
 This can be changed by the `-save_dir` flag.
+See examples below.

 **This repository is still in progress, please report any issues.**